Halochkin/CustomWebComponents/Articles/composedEvents/touchoverEvent.md

 ## `touchover` / `touchleave` composed event
+As you know, there are many ways to change the styles of an element when hovering.
+But unfortunately they are all created for the mouse.
+But what about touch events?
+Why are they ignored?
+In order to restore justice, a `touchover` composed event was created.
 ### Description
-Presented function implements two events:
+Presented function implements two composed events:
-* `touchover` - is activated whenever a touch point or mouse appears above an item marked with touchover attribute
+* `touchover` - is activated whenever a touch point or mouse appears over the item.
 * `touchleave` - is activated whenever a touch point or mouse leaves the item.

+To implement both events, the element must have a *`touchover`* attribute.

 These events can be activated by:
-1. touch events - which is based on `touchstart`, `touchmove` and `touchend` events.
-In order to get the element above which the movement occurs, use `.elementFromPoint(touch.clientX, touch.clientY)` which returns the element at the specified coordinates (relative to the viewing window).
+1. `touch events` - which is based on `touchstart`, `touchmove` and `touchend` events.
+In order to get the element over which the movement occurs, using `.elementFromPoint(touch.clientX, touch.clientY)` method, which returns the element at the specified coordinates (relative to the viewing window).
-2. mouse events - which is based on `mouseover` and `mouseout` events.
-These events allows get the target using event details.
-It also check for the presence of the touchover attribute on the target element, and then composed `touchover` / `touchleave` event.
+2. `mouse events` - which is based on `mouseover` and `mouseout` events.
+It allows get the event target using only event properties.
 ### Implementation
 These events bubbles, so the event listener can be attached to the window.
 ```javascript